 Unfortunately, there is just as much work to do as there was back when I was at my fittest, so that means I’m just powering through.
 And wowzers, my muscles are tapped.
 My upper body and my lower back muscles are particularly taking a beating!
 Remind me to really work hard on building those back up once I have free time to spend in the gym again, okay?

 To help with recovery after a long day out on our hobby farm, I’ve been trying really hard to make sure I consume a heavy hand of protein to help my muscles rebuild (and prepare for the next day of hard work).
-During my short foray into nutrition and culinary training, I wrote a post a few years back all about the importance of adequate protein consumption, and it still stands true.
 Good, quality protein helps your body recover.

-Enter the meal of choice in our house right now—a peanut butter and jelly protein smoothie.
+Enter the snack of choice in our house right now—a peanut butter and jelly smoothie.

 Smoothies are fast (great when you’re swamped), they are refreshing (which is awesome considering we’ve apparently skipped right past Spring here and are rockin’ Summer temps), and a great vehicle for all kinds of healthy, nutritious add-ins.
-And if you pay attention to your ingredients, you can get an entire, balanced meal in a glass!
-I’m all for sitting down and eating something delicious (with cheese, preferably), but sometimes, a meal in a glass is exactly what you need.
+And if you pay attention to your ingredients, you can get an entire, balanced drink in a glass!
+I’m all for sitting down and eating something delicious (with cheese, preferably), but sometimes, a drinkable snack is exactly what you need.

 This peanut butter and jelly protein smoothie has been standard in our house for a while now—and it’s made a resurgence with all of our work outside.
 We’re working through the very last of our frozen strawberries (strawberry season is soon, yay!), so this is a great smoothie to help us clear out our deep freezer for the season and recover enough so we can get all those plants in the ground to help us fill it back up with goodies!